 In preschool, we take initiative, try out new things, and learn basic principles like how round things roll.
 We ask: Is it okay for me to do what I do?
 If we are encouraged, we can follow our interests.
 If we are held back or told that what we do is silly, we can develop guilt.
 We are now learning from the entire family.

 4) Industry vs. Inferiority, School Age (5-12 years)

 Now we discover our own interests and realize that we are different from others.
 We want to show that we can do things right.
 We ask if we can make it in this world?
 If we receive recognition from our teachers or peers we become industrious, which is another word for hard-working.
 If we get too much negative feedback, we start to feel inferior and lose motivation.
 Our neighbors and schools now influence us the most.

-During adolescence we learn that we have different social roles.
-We are friends, students, children and citizens.
-Many experience an identity crisis.
-If our parents now allow us to go out and explore, we can find identity.
+During adolescence, we learn that we have different social roles.
+We are friends, students, children, and citizens.
+Many teenagers then experience an identity crisis.
+If our parents now allow us to go out and explore, we can find an identity.
 If they push us to conform to their views, we can face role confusion and feel lost.
 Key to our learning are our peers and role models.

 6) Intimacy vs. Isolation, Early Adulthood (20-40 years)